deregnaucourtlucas/ECoLaF/README.md

 <!-- Mettre les équations et des exemples plus visuels pourrait pimper la description !!! -->

+## INSTALLATION
+To install the package, use the following command: `pip install ecolaf`.

 ## USAGE
 Firstly, a single-modality neural network needs to be defined for each modality.
 Please make sure that each neural network has a *forward* method.
 If the dataset you are working with has *K* classes, please make sure that your models output *K+1* values to fit the Dempster-Shafer framework.